jarnos/block-scroll-mod-x11/README.md

 **This master branch is reserved for C language implementation (or for some other language that has suitable xinput library).**

 See e.g. *gawk* branch for a solution using GNU awk.

+My related QA site [answer](https://unix.stackexchange.com/a/612499/111181).